gabledata/cicd/github-actions/register-data-assets/README.md

                                   is 'test_service_one',  you would set --db
                                   to 'prod_service_one' and --proxy-db to
                                   'test_service_one'.
-    -s, --schema TEXT             The schema of the production database where the table(s) you want to register are located.
-Despite not  needing to connect to the production database, the schema name is still needed to generate the unique resource name for the data asset.
-For example, a Postgres resource name is 'postgres://<host>
+    -s, --schema TEXT             The schema of the production database containing the table(s) to register.
+Despite
-                                  :<port>/<db>/<schema>/<table>'
+                                  not needing to connect to  the production database, the schema is still needed to generate the unique resource name for the real database tables (data assets).

                                   Database naming convention frequently
                                   includes the environment